Generic selectors

 Conclusion

-The reality, though, is that the human “heart is deceitful above all things, and desperately wicked” (Jeremiah 17:9), and marriage all too often ends in divorce.
+The reality, though, is that the human “heart is deceitful above all things, and desperately wicked” (Jer.
+17:9), and marriage all too often ends in divorce.
 Breaking one’s vows is a serious major offense (betrayal) and reconciliation is an obligation for all offenses to the extent possible or prudent.
 Regardless of who committed the betrayal, there is a responsibility on the part of both the offender and victim[23].

 Those who go through a divorce have a heavy burden.
 While the sin of a betrayal is serious, both the offender and victim have a responsibility.
 God requires them to be willing to reconcile even though it is not always possible or prudent to fully restore the previous relationship[24].
 Repentance to the victim is required of the offender and the victim is obligated to forgive when the offender repents, at least to the extent that they are no longer enemies.